-If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the ad below.
-The price remains the same to you and we earn a small commission.
-Thank you!

-{Text at second visit}

-Grab a coffee and listen in to the Amateur Traveler Podcast below where we talk about our travels throughout Haiti — where we went, what surprised us, what we felt, and more.
+Grab a coffee and listen in to the Amateur Traveler Podcast on Haiti where we talk about our travels throughout the country– where we went, what surprised us, what we felt, and more.

 If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on one of the links above.
 The price remains the same to you and we earn a small commission.
 Thank you!